parsa-epfl/cloudsuite/docs/benchmarks/data-analytics.md

 ...
 ```

-**Note**: You should set `IP_ADDRESS_MASTER` to master's IP address.
+**Note**: You should set `IP_ADDRESS_MASTER` to the master's IP address and make sure that address is accessible from each worker.

-After both master and slave are set up (you can use `docker logs` to observe if the log is still generating), run the benchmark with:
+After both master and worker are set up (you can use `docker logs` to observe if the log is still being updated), run the benchmark with the following command:

 ```bash
 $ docker exec data-master benchmark